kgraefe/pidgin-birthday-reminder/README.md

 installed Pidgin through your package manager, it is most likely installed into `/usr` (i.e. `which pidgin` returns `/usr/bin/pidgin`).
 Use `./configure --prefix=/usr` in this case.

+**Note:** When you use the repository directly or one of those auto-generated "Source code" archives, you need to run `./autogen.sh` before running `./configure.sh`.

 ## Building on Windows